timnugent/svd-recommend/README.txt

 Incremental Singular Value Decomposition-like Matrix Factorization for Collaborative Filtering using Stochastic Gradient Descent
 --------------------------------------------------------------------------------------------------------------------------------

-Based on Simon Funk's Netflix implementation [1-4] which process one latent feature at a time.
+Based on Simon Funk's Netflix implementation [1-4] which processes one latent feature at a time.
 Uses L2 regularization to control the magnitude of the user-feature (P) and item-feature (Q) matrices, based on [3].
 General SVD background can be found at [5].
 Optional learning rate decay, e.g. [8].

 Compile
 -------